How To Sell on Amazon Handmade

 Using FBA also means that you can easily sell your products in international markets regardless of where you are based.

-Through Amazon FBA, a UK based seller can sell on Amazon.com and sell products to US customers by shipping products in bulk to an Amazon distribution center in the US.
+Through Amazon FBA, a UK based seller can sell on Amazon.com and sell products to US customers by shipping products in bulk to an Amazon distribution centre in the US.
 This is what I do, and it’s incredible when you think about it.

 If you sell on Amazon.com, you can also set up your listings so that your products are available to customers in Canada and Mexico.

-This is a really easy way for sellers to expand their business and build a global customer base without all the challenges that come with building an international fulfillment network.
+This is a really easy way for sellers to expand their business and build a global customer base without all the challenges that come with building an international fulfilment network.
 It can be absolutely game-changing for a small business.

 Once you’ve done the work to get set up, you can start making sales – this is the fun part!
 So let’s break down the order process here:

-FBM Sellers (Fulfilled by Merchant)
+For FBM sellers (Fulfilled by Merchant)

 As an Amazon FBM seller, you will receive an order notification as soon as a product sells.